wp-plugins/responsive-mortgage-calculator/readme.txt

 3. A longer summary of the mortgage details is displayed when the ‘inspector’ icon is clicked.

 == Changelog ==

+= 2.1.9 =

+* This update requires resaving the options or reinstalling to initialize the new currency format and new result settings (see changes below)
+* Currency is now entirely customizable (replaced the select box with a text input)
+* You can now arrange your currency results using the currency symbol, amount and ISO code
+* You can now choose to hide the total with interest and downpayment in the results summary
+* Moved settings required by Javascript from hidden inputs to localization object
+* Minor changes to localizations.
+New .pot, .po, .mo files pending.
+Please await changes to FR and ES language files if you are using them.

 = 2.1.8 =